moctl — administer Moera nodes

 -p PERMISSIONS, --permissions PERMISSIONSComma-separated list of permissions to be assigned to the token.

-token update [-n NAME] [-p PERMISSIONS] IDChange token’s name or permissions.
+token update [-n NAME] [-p PERMISSIONS] IDChange the token’s name or permissions and print the updated token details.

 -n NAME, --token-name NAMEAssign a human-readable name to the token.